What Is an Open Primary?

 - Widening the field of prospective nominees within the party

-Opponents of open primaries say they leave open the possibility of "crossover" voting.
+Opponents of open primaries say they leave the possibility of "crossover" voting open.
 In other words, a registered Republican in a state that allows open primaries might cast a primary vote for the most conservative Democratic candidate.
 This can skew the party's nomination process.

-That happened in the 2008 New Hampshire presidential primary election, in which Mitt Romney won among registered Republicans, but John McCain won overall.
+That happened in the 2008 New Hampshire presidential primary election, in which Mitt Romney won among registered Republicans, but John McCain won the primary.